berkmancenter/amber_wordpress/readme.txt

 = Version 1.4.2 =
 *Release date: March 14, 2016*

-* Do not call third-party service to identify user's location if location-specific features are not enabled
+* **Increased default snapshot size.** The default limit for snapshot sizes has been increased to 5MB from 1MB.
+You can still configure the snapshot size limit as you see fit.
-* If a URL cannot be preserved, display the reason why on the Amber Dashboard
+* **New fields added to the Dashboard.** If a link cannot be preserved, the Amber Dashboard now displays the reason why it cannot be preserved.
-* Increase default limit on snapshot sizes from 1MB to 5MB
+* **Improved URL identification.** Amber now properly preserves all links that contain additional HTML attributes.
-* Properly annotate links that have additional attributes
+* **Updated location-specific behavior.** Amber allows users to specify if location-specific features are enabled via the dropdown menu in Amber Settings.
+If no country is specified for Amber Delivery, Amber no longer calls a third-party service.
-* Display warning if cURL is not installed (credit: [webster](https://github.com/webster))
+* **Updated dependency checking.** If the cURL library is not installed, Amber now displays a notice and warning upon plugin activation (credit: [webster](https://github.com/webster))

 = Version 1.4.1 =
 Fixed an issue with displaying saved pages to viewers.
 All users should upgrade Amber to v1.4.1